Accuracy and Personalized Care

 St. Francis Hospital & Heart Center® (Roslyn, NY) is a leader in cardiovascular diagnostic imaging.
 The hospital's team of cardiac experts make it possible to image the heart with such great detail and speed that a diagnosis can be made in seconds without an invasive procedure.

-You can also find the same level of care at the St. Francis Heart Center at Good Samaritan Hospital (West Islip, NY).
+You can also find the same level of care at the St. Francis Heart Center at Good Samaritan University Hospital (West Islip, NY).

 St. Francis Hospital & Heart Center® (Roslyn, NY)